 Other than the above, there are no other account options on the Robinhood app.
 This means that you will miss out on the IRA, joint, and custodial accounts that are available on other stock apps.

-As we briefly noted earlier, one of the main attractions of opening an account with Robinhood is that it offers commission-free trades.
+As mentioned throughout this robinhood app review, one of the main attractions of opening an account with Robinhood is that it offers commission-free trades.
 This is the case across all of its supported assets – meaning that you can buy and sell stocks, ETFs, cryptocurrencies, and options without paying a single cent in fees.

 This does make the Robinhood stock app one of the cost-effective stock brokers in the space.
 So that begs the question – how does Robinhood actually make money if it doesn’t charge any trading commissions?